 Indonesia is a country rich in energy resources and high potential energy sources, especially the potential for new and renewable energy.
-The increasing number of population has resulted in increasing energy needs.
-The system for meeting the energy needs of urgent research, including increasing the use of new and renewable energy sources [1].
-The government with energy policy Presidential Decree Number 5 of 2006 and the National Energy Management Blue Print 2005-2025, is a government policy that regulates the diversification of renewable energy.
+The increasing number of population has resulted in increasing energy need to The system for meeting the energy needs of urgent research, including increasing the use of new and renewable energy sources.
+[1] The government with energy policy Presidential Decree Number 5 of 2006 and the National Energy Management Blue Print 2005-2025, is a government policy that regulates the diversification of renewable energy.
 Therefore, exploration of alternative sources is now a necessity.
-One of the potential biofuels is biogas [2].
+One of the permanent policy is biogas [2].

 The world community has depended on its energy sources from fossil fuels such as petroleum, natural gas and coal.
 However, there is an energy crisis in the world, which hit oil-producing countries with rapidly shrinking oil reserves.
-In addition, the use of fossil fuels which has been going on so far has a negative impact on the environment.
-Various environmental pollution caused by waste from various activities such as industrial activities, hospitals, livestock, transportation, markets and households have an impact on producing high carbon dioxide, methane, CO, and nitrous oxide in the air, causing the greenhouse effect and global warming events around the world [3].
-The reduction of contamination by these activities can be carried out by means of waste treatment that utilizes waste through anaerobic remodeling so that the results of the processing no longer pollute the environment.
+In additic the use of fossil fuels which has been going on so far has a negative impact on the environment.
+Various environmental pollution caused by waste from various activities such as industrial activities, hospitals, livestock, transportation, market and households have an impact on producing high carbon dioxide, methane, CO, and nitrous oxide in the air, causing the greenhouse effect and global warming events around the world [3].
+The reduction of natural natural natural pollution caused by means of waste treatment that utilizes waste through anaerobic remodeling so that the results of the processing no longer pollute the environment.